Home > History > The Grand Priory of England

 Edward VII received the honorary cross of a Bailiff Grand Cross of the Order of Malta in 1882; he wore it during a visit to Malta after his accession to the throne.

 The Sub Priory of the Blessed Adrian Fortescue was founded in 1972, with Lord Robert Crichton-Stuart as Regent.
-Subsequent Regents included Andrew Bertie (the Order's Grand Master from 1988 to 2008), Viscount Furness, the Earl of Gainsborough, and the present Grand Master, Matthew Festing.
+Subsequent Regents included Andrew Bertie (the Order's Grand Master from 1988 to 2008), Viscount Furness, the Earl of Gainsborough, and Grand Master, Matthew Festing (2008 to 2017).
 In 1993, the Grand Priory of England was restored after being in abeyance for nearly 450 years except for titular Grand Priors.

-The 56th Grand Prior of England, FrÓ Fredrik Crichton-Stuart, succeeded FrÓ Matthew Festing, presently Prince Grand Master of the Order, in 2008 and held the position until his death on 14 June 2011.
+The 56th Grand Prior of England, FrÓ Fredrik Crichton-Stuart, succeeded FrÓ Matthew Festing, on his election as Grand Master of the Order, in 2008 and held the position until his death on 14 June 2011.
 The 57th Grand Prior, Ian Scott, was installed on 13 October 2011.